wangpinggl/TREQS/README.md

 The meaning of each elements are as follows:
 - `key`: a unique ID of each data sample.
 You can make correspondence between the template question and natural language question using this ID.
 - `question_refine`: the machine genrated template question (in `mimicsql_template` folder) or natural language question (in `mimicsql_natural` folder) annotated by [Freelancers](https://www.freelancer.com/).
 You can make correspondence between tmplate question and natural language questions using `key` of each data sample.
-- `question_refine_new`: for a subset of natural language question, we recently added a new version of rephrased questions.
+- `question_refine_new`: for a subset of natural language questions, we recently added a new version of rephrased questions.
 If the element `question_refine_new` is available, it provides the new version of reaphrasing.
 - `question_refine_tok`: the tokenized question.
 The content is ignored here.
 You can find details in the dataset.
 - `sql`: the SQL query corresponding to the question.
 - `sql_tok`: the tokenized SQL query.
 The content is ignored here.
 You can find details in the dataset.